frappe/manual_erpnext_com/manual_erpnext_com/www/videos/learn/stock-entries.md

 **Duration: 3:46**

 Stock Entry is a stock transaction, used for multiple purposes like inter-warehouse Material Transfer, Material Receipt for updating balance, Material Issue etc.

-This video tutorial walks you through on how to enter values in the Stock Entry based on Purpose selected.